Mercedes-Benz GLA (2014 – 2020) Review

-The GLA is the Mercedes-Benz equivalent of the BMW X1, a compact SUV designed to blend the practicality of a hatch with a raised driving position.
+The GLA is the Mercedes-Benz equivalent of the BMW X1, Range Rover Evoque and Audi Q3, a compact SUV designed to blend the practicality of a hatch with the option of four wheel drive.
 What's surprising is why, given the popularity of smaller 4x4s among premium car buyers, it has taken so long for the GLA to arrive.
-In the compact SUV market Mercedes-Benz has been quite conspicious by its absence.

-The engine line-up echoes the A-Class too, so there's a GLA200 CDI and GLA220 CDI 4Matic which are both powered by the familiar 2.1-litre diesel.
+The engine line-up echoes the A-Class too, so there's a 200d and 220d 4Matic which are both powered by the familiar 2.1-litre diesel.
 It's a decent engine but not the most refined around and when combined with the 7G-DCT automatic gearbox it's a fairly lacklustre combination if you want performance.
-Alongside this is the GLA250 4Matic with 211PS which is fun, but doesn't return the best economy.
-At the top of the range is the GLA45 AMG with 360PS.
+If you don't need diesel, there's a GLA 200 which is actually powered by a 1.6-litre petrol engine.

-The GLA is better suited to a more laid back driving style and it's the excellent ride quality which really shines through, especially with the standard comfort suspension set up.
+The GLA is better suited to a more laid back driving style and it's the excellent ride quality that really shines through, especially with the standard SE suspension.
 It's quiet and comfortable at motorway speeds and good over long distances.
 The interior quality is top notch too so although the basic design is starting to look a little dated now - the stereo controls in particular - the quality of the finish is very good.